 The FDCPA is enforced by the Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC).
 Consumers may also file a private lawsuit against a debt collector for violations of the FDCPA.

-Main protection: Protects consumers from harassment at the hands of debt collection agencies.
+Main protection: It protects consumers from harassment by debt collection agencies.

 7. Electronic Fund Transfer Act